Product Setup and Advice

 - Do not add categories to your child product if you do not want the customer to see the individual items on another page of the store.

-- Once you are done adding all the child products and have published them, go back to the group product, you will then be allowed to adjust, change, add, organize as you deem necessary.
+- Once you are done adding all the child products and have published them, go back to the group product.
+Adjust, change, add, and organize as you deem necessary.

-Additional Tips for adding Products for your eCommerce store
+Additional Tips for Product setup for your eCommerce store.

-- No more than 3 deep in the product category – Category, Sub Category, and Sub-sub Category, that’s it.
+- No more than 3 deep in the product category.
+Category, Sub Category, and Sub-sub Category, that’s it.
 Customers will not click on 5 or 6 categories to find your product.
-They subconsciously are trained to look at up to 3 pages.